 Nominations for the Lettie Pate Whitehead Evans Award may come from bishops, clergy, or lay people.
 Candidates for the award must be active laypersons and communicants in good standing of an Episcopal congregation and must reside in Alabama, the District of Columbia, Florida, Georgia, Louisiana, Maryland, Mississippi, North Carolina, South Carolina, Tennessee, Virginia or West Virginia.
-The deadline for submissions for the 2014 award is January 31 2015.
-The recipient will be announced in early spring 2015.Nomination Requirements
+The deadline for submissions for the 2016 award is February 15, 2016.
+The recipient will be announced in early spring 2016.Nomination Requirements

 To submit a nomination, please complete the form for the Lettie Pate Whitehead Evans Award